 The Transportation Security Administration (TSA) of the United States and the Canadian Air Transport Security Authority (CATSA) regulate which items can and cannot be brought onboard.
 For all domestic U.S. flights, we recommend checking this list of prohibited items before packing.
 For Canadian flights, check this list of prohibited items in Canada.

-If you are flying internationally, contact your airline directly to inquire about specific items, as airline policies differ from country to country.
+For all flights it is highly suggested to contact your airline directly to inquire about specific items, as airline policies differ from country to country.

 Oversized, overweight, unconventional, and additional items brought onboard may require additional fees from the airline.